GeorgePearse/bayesian_filters/creating_a_release.rst

 * push tags to origin with git push origin --tags

-* Update pypi.org with 'bash pypi-install.sh'
+* Update pypi.org with 'bash scripts/pypi-install.sh'

 * You need to manually update the documentation code at pythonhosted, PyPi's documentation server.